spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 {% include toc %}

 This guide explains how to set up a local Spinnaker environment on your MacBook so you can test the `pf4jStagePlugin`, which has both Orca and Deck components.
 Spinnaker services running locally communicate with the other Spinnaker services running in a local VM.
+Although this guide is specific to the `pf4jStagePlugin`, you can adapt its contents to test your own plugin.

 Example Spinnaker setup: